augustinevt/EW_CC/README.md

   2. If time allowed, I would probably have set up some tests with cypress and jest at critical points of the app functionality

-  3. While the app certainly did not require a global state manager, I added a small demonstration of of one in the git branch `add_a_state_manager` please feel free to check that out as well.
+  3. While the app certainly did not require a global state manager, I added a small demonstration of of one in the git branch `state_manager` please feel free to check that out as well.

 ## How to get started